The Charlatans (English band): Death of Jon Brookes, Modern Nature, Different Days and A Head Full of Ideas (2013–present)

 The band returned to their Big Mushroom studio to begin working on demos for a new album in 2013.
 In May, the Mountain Picnic Blues DVD was released, a documentary about their Tellin' Stories album from its creation in 1997 to the 15th anniversary of the album.

 On 13 August 2013, the band's 44-year-old drummer Jon Brookes died from a brain tumour, having undergone several operations and treatments for the condition since his initial diagnosis in 2010.
-The band paid tribute to him in a special event, with Pete Salisbury playing in his place and bands such as Beady Eye, The Vaccines and Manic Street Preachers also joining the bill.
-Proceeds from the night went to The Brain Tumour Charity, of which The Charlatans are now patrons; the charity set up The Jon Brookes Fund as a lasting tribute to the drummer.
+The band paid tribute to him in a special event, with Peter Salisbury playing in his place and bands such as Beady Eye, the Vaccines and Manic Street Preachers also joining the bill.
+Proceeds from the night went to The Brain Tumour Charity, of which the Charlatans were now patrons; the charity set up the Jon Brookes Fund as a lasting tribute to the drummer.

 Tim Burgess confirmed that Brookes's recordings would appear on the band's next album, originally slated for release sometime in 2014.